TheMindVirus/among-us-ctrlr/README.md

 You may also need to change the following line:
 `HID.FAILSAFE = True # Set this to false if the mouse gets stuck`

+To move around you can use the left analog stick for 8-position movement.

 To control the game, hold down the left trigger and move the right stick to move the cursor.

 Use the right trigger to click/hold so you can complete tasks.

 The DPAD is for slight movement adjustments so you can look sus.

 To mute/unmute Discord, press Back and it will momentarily blink Discord on screen and go back to the game.

 The script is in a barely useable state and is open to configuration to suit your own play-style.